Kyrgyz Television: Balastan

+"Balastan” is the first children's TV channel in Kyrgyzstan.
+It has been broadcasting since October 1, 2013.
+The channel has an educational theme, and is oriented for children and their parents, with the channel presenting developing children's programs.
+It broadcasts via cable channels in the Chui, Osh, and Jalal-Abad regions.
+Beginning January 2014, the channel began to broadcast in the Batken region.

 Ala-Too 24

 The first round-the-clock informational channel in Kyrgyzstan “Ala-Too 24” began broadcasting on September 12, 2016.
-The TV channel is the part of the digital television family of the Public Broadcasting Corporation of the Kyrgyz Republic.

-The basis of the Channel is, informational, analytical, cultural and educational programs.
-The main purpose of the Channel - the formation of a wide information space.
+The TV channel is the part of the digital television family of the National Television and Radio Broadcasting Corporation.
+The basis of the channel is, informational, analytical, cultural and educational programs.